GeoscienceAustralia/sira/_sources/ch03_installation.rst.txt

 The post-processing tools are run as simple python scripts.
 It should be noted, that the post-processing tools depend on the outputs produced by a full simulation run that characterises the system fragility.
-Therefore, thea full run of the SIFRA needs to be conducted on the system model of interest prior to running the tools for model fitting and scenario and restoration analysis tools.
+Therefore, the full run of the SIFRA needs to be conducted on the system model of interest prior to running the tools for model fitting and scenario and restoration analysis tools.
 They are simply run as::